Capacity Building Assistance for HIV Prevention Providers

 The 1-day PrEP in the Health Department certification course is offered quarterly.
-For more information about the PrEP in the Health Department course, please contact Elokin CaPece, HIV Capacity Building Coordinator.
+For more information about the PrEP in the Health Department course, please contact the Capacity Building Assistance Program.

-Please Note: This training is not appropriate for APNs or other health care providers seeking training on how to prescribe PrEP.
-The appropriate training for prescribing PrEP can be arranged by contacting Katherine Buchman, Director of Community Engagement and Special Projects.
+Please Note: This training is not appropriate for health department PHOA and PHOS staff.
+PHOA/S staff should take the PrEP Basics course (see below).
+This training is not appropriate for APNs or other health care providers seeking training on how to prescribe PrEP.
+The appropriate training for prescribing PrEP can be arranged by contacting the Capacity Building Assistance Program.

 PrEP Basics Training

-To raise awareness about PrEP, TDH offers basic training about PrEP for community-based organization staff who provide sexual health and HIV testing, care, and prevention services to patients, clients, and community members in Tennessee.
-This course is a good fit for case managers, and staff who work alongside PrEP navigators, in HIV testing programs, on condom distribution projects, or in clinics where PrEP is prescribed or other HIV services are provided.
+To raise awareness about PrEP, TDH offers basic training about PrEP for community-based organization and health department staff who provide sexual health and HIV testing, care, and prevention services to patients, clients, and community members in Tennessee.
+This course is a good fit for case managers, and staff who work alongside PrEP navigators, in HIV testing programs, on condom distribution projects, in health departments as PHOA/S staff, in clinics where PrEP is prescribed, or where other HIV services are provided.

-For more information about the PrEP Basics course, please contact Elokin CaPece, HIV Capacity Building Coordinator.
+For more information about the PrEP Basics course, please contact the Capacity Building Assistance Program.

 Harm Reduction Training for HIV/HCV Prevention Providers

-Harm reduction is a set of practical public health strategies designed to reduce the negative health consequences of drug use.
-The TDH Harm Reduction training focuses on reducing the HIV and Hepatitis C risks involved in drug use and creating effective paths from substance misuse to healthier living.
+Harm reduction is a set of practical public health strategies designed to reduce the negative health consequences of substance use.
+The TDH Harm Reduction training focuses on reducing the HIV and Hepatitis C risks involved in substance use and creating effective paths from substance misuse to healthier living.

-For more information about the Harm Reduction training course, please contact Elokin CaPece, HIV Capacity Building Coordinator.
+For more information about the Harm Reduction training course, please contact the Capacity Building Assistance Program.